ndd21/PHYS281/docs/demo-data-types.md

     where it should be noted that we have had to use `str` to convert the integer valued `age` variable into a string.

-    We recommend using the `format` method of string formatting, although it's more important to pick one method and be consistent throughout your code.
+    We recommend using the `f-string` method of string formatting, although it's more important to pick one method and be consistent throughout your code.

 ### Unicode, escape characters and "raw" strings